sev-90/sev-90.github.io/_portfolio/travelTime_VRVM.md

 Next, we utilize the variational inference technique to derive a closed-form expression for each approximate posterior of model parameters.

 ## Approximate Inferences
-To find the optimal approximate posterior distribution say $q^*(\theta_j)$, the procedure is the exponentiation of the expected log of the joint probability of observed data and parameters taken over all parameters except the parameter $j$, i.e., $q(\theta_{-j})$ as shown in \eqref{var_infer} (the details of derivation can be found in [2]:
+To find the optimal approximate posterior distribution say $q^*(\theta_j)$, the procedure is the exponentiation of the expected log of the joint probability of observed data and parameters taken over all parameters except the parameter $j$, i.e., $q(\theta_{-j})$ (the details of derivation can be found in [2]:

 $$
 q^*(\theta_j) \propto \exp\{\mathbb{E}_{-j}[\ln p(y, w, \lambda, \alpha_1,...,\alpha_m|x)]\}
 $$

-Following the rule presented at \eqref{var_infer}, the optimal variational posterior of model parameters are derived analytically since the conjugate priors (Gamma distributions) to the Gaussian model are adopted.
-The approximated inferences are presented in \eqref{posteriors}.
+The optimal variational posterior of model parameters are derived analytically since the conjugate priors (Gamma distributions) to the Gaussian model are adopted.
+The approximated inferences are presented below.

 $$
 q(\lambda) \propto \text{Gamma}(e',f'),\\